Skip to main content

 Bone Fractures

-People taking esomeprazole long term might be more likely to fracture hips, spine or wrists than those not taking esomeprazole.
-This risk is higher for those taking a high dose of esomeprazole or those taking esomeprazole for an extended period of time, and less likely for those following a 14-day over-the-counter dose of the medication.1
+People taking esomeprazole long term might be more likely to fracture hips, spine or wrists than those not taking esomeprazole.1 This risk is higher for those taking a high dose of esomeprazole or those taking esomeprazole for an extended period of time, and it’s less likely for those following a 14-day over-the-counter dose of the medication.1

 Allergies